zzerrg/gmfwtools/README.md

     Filesystem      Size  Used Avail Use% Mounted on /dev/mtdblock0   16M  3.5M   13M  22% /mnt/fw_app

+If you want to mount the filesystem to another directory than /mnt/fw_app use the ``-t <mount-dir>`` parameter to override.

 *Please note*: this command requires root privileges on Linux.

 ## Pack and sign 'npcupg' firmware from JFFS2 image